mozilla/mozmill/mozinfo/README.md

 Throughout [mozmill](https://developer.mozilla.org/en/Mozmill)
-and other Mozilla python code, checks for various platforms are done in many different ways.
+and other Mozilla python code, checking the underlying platform is done in many different ways.
 The various checks needed lead to a lot of copy+pasting, leaving the reader to wonder....is this specific check necessary for (e.g.) an operating system?
 Because information is not consolidated, checks are not done consistently, nor